Disclosure: This content may contain affiliate links. Read my disclosure policy.

 The hike to Panther from Giant Ledge is not difficult, and adds about 45 mins each way.
 It’s well worth it, if you have the time; amazing views.

-- Hike Giant Ledge & Panther
+- Hike Giant Ledge (Ultimate Guide)

 - Alternate hike: Balsam from Rider Hollow — A truly delightful hike through Mine Hollow, up over Balsam Mountain, then down through Rider Hollow.
 This is one of the most picturesque hikes in the Catskills.